input-output-hk/catalyst-engineering/style_guides/flutter_style_guide.md

 - In Dart, there is no way to distinguish the type `dynamic` and the type `Object` at `run-time`, because there is no difference.
 - The difference between `dynamic` and `Object` exists only at compile-time, where you are allowed to call any method on a value with static type dynamic, and not very many methods on something with static type `Object`.
 - Using `dynamic` typed variables in Dart is often slower than using variables typed with an actual type.
 A dynamic method invocation may be slower because the run-time system must add extra checks to ensure that the variable can do the things you are trying to do with it.

 ## DO use SizedBox instead of Container

-## DO use itemExtent in ListView for long lists
+## DO use prototypeItem in ListView for long lists

 ## DO use if condition instead of ternary operator syntax when you need render widget conditionally